Discover the history behind the creation of Allvue and get acquainted with our leadership team.LEARN MORE

 Despite the havoc wreaked by COVID-19, fund managers across the private capital spectrum are working overtime fielding inquiries from their LPs wanting to know the status of their portfolios.

-How fund managers and their investors efficiently produce (for GPs) and collect (for LPs) this information is dependent on the technology platform being used.
+How fund managers and their investors efficiently produce this information for GPs and collect it for LPs is dependent on the technology platform being used.
 Phone calls are the quickest way to pass information but certainly not the most efficient.

-The need to facilitate the flow of information between GP and LP has never been greater.
-Best practices, in times like these, call for managers to be proactive in reaching out to their investors and developing an ongoing communication plan.
-However, how that information is transmitted between GP and LP is another story.
+The need for portfolio managers to develop an ongoing communication plan between GP and LP has never been greater.
+In times like these, managers must be proactive in reaching out to their investors.
+How that information is transmitted between GPs and LPs, though, is another story.
 Investors, for their part, also face the quandary of how to efficiently collect and organize all the information (both qualitative and quantitative) that they are requesting from their managers.

 The first tool most GPs turn to is email.
 But put yourself in the LP’s shoes for a moment.
 How does email help investors when they have to track so many GP communications?
 It’s not uncommon for a pension fund to have 50-100 private capital GPs in their portfolio on which they need to track and report.
 For investment consultants, that number can easily be 10 times that.
 With an inbox full of letters, updates, statements, agreements and the like, the onus is put on the LP to manage their GPs’ communication.